heridotlife/course-logs/README.md

 2. Fill in the course details
 3. Click "Save"

+### Auto-Mapping Courses
+1. Click the "Auto-Map Courses" button (🎯) in the Available Courses panel
+2. All unassigned courses with recommended semesters will be automatically assigned
+3. Courses without recommendations remain unassigned

+### Configuring Semesters
+1. Click "⚙️ Settings" button in the header
+2. Use the + and - buttons to add or remove semesters (4-12 range)
+3. Antara periods are automatically inserted between even-numbered semesters
+4. Customize credit limits for each individual semester
+5. Click "Save Settings"

 ### Assigning Courses to Semesters
 1. Find an unassigned course in the left panel
 2. Select a semester from the dropdown